Dark Souls tabletop RPG rulebooks will be corrected and reissued, say creators

 Last week, players who bought in early reported serious inconsistencies in what they were reading from their rulebooks.
 In one instance, a Knight wouldn’t have enough strength to wear their own starting-level suit of armor.
 In another, Casters couldn’t wield a recommended weapon.
 Steamforged, in a statement to Polygon, said it took the complaints “seriously” but didn’t, at the time, consider them game-breaking mistakes.

-“Although these concerns shouldn’t affect the playability of the game, we’re always striving to strengthen our processes to ensure our loyal fans continue to enjoys the games we release,” Steamforged said last week.
+“Although these concerns shouldn’t affect the playability of the game, we’re always striving to strengthen our processes to ensure our loyal fans continue to enjoy the games we release,” Steamforged said last week.

 Tuesday’s statement applies not only to hard copies of Dark Souls: The Roleplaying Game’s standard and collector’s edition, it also means PDFs for the game will be rewritten and reissued.
 Their release date and information on how to obtain updated copies is “coming soon,” Steamforged said.